Veeresh-R-G/expense_tracker_be/README.md

 ### To Do

-- Revise JWT sessions
-- Implement JWT in Go
+- Implement JWT
-- Start Integrating with Frontend
+- Done with the frontend Integrations

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## MakeFile